Helicopter Crash Litigation: What to Expect

 Factors to Consider in Litigation

-There can be several factors that could cause a helicopter crash, and all of these have to be considered.
-One of the most common and one that most product liability lawyers look at is the possibility of pilot error.
+There can be several factors that could cause accidents involving a helicopter crash, and all of these have to be considered.
+One of the most common and one that most product liability lawyers look at is the possibility of pilot error during an aviation disaster.
 If pilot error can be substantiated, then it will be hard to make a case for a second factor which is poor aircraft design and a manufacturing defect.
 Although both can be present in an accident, pilot error is usually what the manufacture tries to establish so they can avoid paying claims.

-Other factors might be maintenance failure, helicopter pad negligence, obstructions, and poor weather conditions.
-All these factors can and do, lead to helicopter failure.
+Other factors might be maintenance failure, helicopter pad negligence, air traffic control, obstructions, crew members, and poor weather conditions.
+All these factors can and do lead to helicopter failure.

 What are the Steps to Prepare a Case?

 An airplane accident attorney, when preparing a case to address a claim in a helicopter crash, attempts to find out what happened and why it happened.
-This is very important in a helicopter crash because of the size of the aircraft, and the limited number of people directly involved.
+This is very important in a helicopter crash case because of the size of the aircraft, and the limited number of people directly involved can affect how the case might go under aviation law.

 The first thing that has to be established is a team of experts who are familiar with the type of helicopter in the crash, and the systems that control the helicopter.
 There are a lot of different types of helicopters made by several companies, and because of the large market for these aircraft, companies are designing and producing these aircraft at a high rate.
 There is always the possibility for design error, and sometimes the smallest technical problem can lead to a tragedy.